-Additionally, the bill requires the executive council to consult with the Texas Education Agency and the State Board for Educator Certification to determine the necessary skills, training, and education for these professionals to effectively provide psychological services in schools.
+Additionally, the bill requires the executive council to work with the Texas Education Agency and the State Board for Educator Certification to determine the necessary skills, training, and education for these professionals to effectively provide psychological services in school districts.
 The rules must also outline a process for identifying any further education and training required for applicants before they can obtain their licenses.
 The Texas Behavioral Health Executive Council is tasked with adopting these rules as soon as practicable after the bill's effective date.
 The bill will take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if such a vote is not achieved.

 Statutes affected: Introduced: Occupations Code 501.260 (Occupations Code 501)